Solvro/mobile-topwr/README.md

 The app was initially created by KN Solvro members using native mobile technologies (Android & iOS) and a Strapi backend in 2022 (v0.5.1 was released on October 3, 2022).

-Now, we're redesigning and remaking it with exciting new features using Flutter and Directus CMS, and we’re nearing our first release 🚀.
-Stay tuned 😎.
+Now, we're redesigning and remaking it with exciting new features using Flutter and Directus CMS, and we’re after our first release (26/09/2024)! 🚀.

 ## Current team